or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 As you are not Galileo literally, but your situation might become comparable to his in the relevant context, the use of Galileo as a symbol can convey to you and others the literal nature of your situation.
 Once again, presentations that are nonliteral can convey accurately a fact that is literal.

 Yes, as words are tools of cognition and comprehending reality, that applies to language as a whole.
 I could eat something that kills me.
 My meal could poison me or cause me to choke to death.
 But in the end, it is the case that I eat to live.
 Likewise, people often use language to tell lies.
 But as language is instrumental to knowing reality at all, it is ultimately the case that language is the tool for learning, processing, and transmitting the truth.
 The same principle applies to imagination.
 As I have written before, the Wright brothers needed vibrant imaginations to conceive of the airplane.
 Imagination is imperative for deducing causal connections between separate events, and imperative for all long-term decision-making.
-As I said in my earlier essay, though people often use their imaginations to indulge in falsehoods, imagination is really the tool for adhering to reality.
+As I said in my earlier essay, though people often use their imaginations to indulge in delusions, imagination is really the tool for adhering to reality.

-And I can make an addition to all of the above.
-Hipsters have given us the impression that symbolism in art is about being nebulous and cryptic in message.
-But I hope I have established in this essay that, overall, symbolism in art is ultimately about providing information and ideas with the utmost clarity.
+And that principle applies to the wider phenomenon of symbolism in general.
+In every instance where a fallacious argument is advanced, a falsehood is told, or a work of fiction gives a misleading impression about something from real life, it is a case where symbols are employed in a manner in which they obscure the truth.
+And, as I said earlier, hipsters have given us the impression that symbolism in art is about being nebulous and cryptic in message.
+But I hope I have established in this essay that, overall, symbolism in art and in science communication is ultimately about providing information and ideas with the utmost clarity.

 Even Factual Events Can Be Symbols